hardkoded/puppeteer-sharp/README.md

 Some of the best ways to contribute are to try things out file bugs and fix issues.

-If you have an issue or a question,
+If you have an issue or a question:

 * Ask a question on [Stack Overflow](https://stackoverflow.com/search?q=puppeteer-sharp)
 * File a [new issue](https://github.com/kblok/puppeteer-sharp/issues/new)